Lynda Osborne bio

 Known by many as Lyn Borne, she produced limited editions of trendy casual wear, swimsuits, semi-formal wear and evening wear, while continuing to provide custom-made fashions to individual clients.

-In 1990, Lynda Osborne participated under the name “Lyn Borne” in Trinidad’s very first fashion week “Color Me Caribbean”, which was held at the Hilton Hotel, Port of Spain.
+In 1990, Lynda Osborne participated under her pseudonym “Lyn Borne” in Trinidad’s very first fashion week “Color Me Caribbean”, which was held at the Hilton Hotel, Port of Spain.
 It was hosted by Trinidad Express and instigated by fashion editor Rosemary Stone with the approval of then Editor-in-chief Owen Baptiste (deceased).
 It was a successful and very grand affair.

 After “Color Me Caribbean”, Lynda did not participate further in fashion weeks, but continued to go directly to the sales target, sought and approached wholesale buyers, and successfully delivered with continuing orders.